sanda-avram/ROST-source-code/data-preprocessing/README.md

 # ROST-source-code

-The dataset contains 400 Romanian texts written by 10 authors and it can be foud at: [https://www.kaggle.com/datasets/sandamariaavram/rost-romanian-stories-and-other-texts](https://www.kaggle.com/datasets/sandamariaavram/rost-romanian-stories-and-other-texts).
+The dataset contains 400 Romanian texts written by 10 authors and it can be found at: [https://www.kaggle.com/datasets/sandamariaavram/rost-romanian-stories-and-other-texts](https://www.kaggle.com/datasets/sandamariaavram/rost-romanian-stories-and-other-texts).

 ## Content of `data-preprocessing/`: